Survival of the shiftiest

-The trick to being a good troublemaker is to lob your brick and then vanish, although the current drought of potent cinematic mischief feels like all of the vanishing and few of the bricks.
-Richard Stanley fits the pattern, as a troublemaker from the Fortean end of the spectrum who made his two recognised feature films before 1993 and has found other fish to fry ever since.
-But this does leave one of them, his most authentic piece of brilliance, to stand in splendid isolation.
+If the trick to being a good troublemaker is to lob your brick and then vanish, then Richard Stanley fits the pattern, a troublemaker from the Fortean end of the spectrum who made his two recognised feature films before 1993 and has found other fish to fry ever since.
+But this does leave one of them, a most individual piece of semi-fictional psycho-geography, to stand in splendid isolation.

 Hardware isn’t it.
-That film creates decent dystopia in sets that look as big as a closet, having blown a chunk of the budget on hiring the Roundhouse for the climax; but the very British flavour of late-1980s performance-anarchy has curdled a bit and drags like an anchor.
-William Hootkins delves so deep into sleazebaggery playing a voyeuristic pervert that you expect his sweat to start pooling on your carpet, but he and the other supporting cast wouldn’t be out of place in BBC’s The Young Ones.
-The tone of the UK comic 2000AD is pretty clear too, even before the lawyers got into an argument over the story’s origins.
+That film has a decent stab at dystopia in sets that look as big as a closet, having blown a chunk of the budget on hiring the Roundhouse for the climax; but the very British flavour of late-1980s performance-anarchy has curdled a bit and drags like an anchor.
+William Hootkins delves deep enough into sleazebaggery playing a voyeuristic pervert that you expect his sweat to start pooling on your carpet, but he and the other supporting cast wouldn’t be out of place in BBC’s The Young Ones.
+The tone of the UK comic 2000AD is clear too, even before the comic’s lawyers began an argument over the story’s origins.

 The second-best thing about Dust Devil is this social dimension, that Stanley frets away at patiently while the serial killer has his fun.
 Only Clive Barker, another fine troublemaker, has this knack in this genre to the same extent.
 (And Barker’s last film as director before he too tired of the struggle, Lord of Illusions, post-dates Dust Devil by only a few years and shares a producer and a composer.
 They make a fine double bill.)
 Dust Devil’s feeling for the land of its birth, for desert and ruin and isolation, is right up there with Witchfinder General‘s empathy for English evergreens.
 It shows a whole country swimming up through the last throes of a nightmare and apparently calling up a demon in the process, with everyone caught at the moment that the fever breaks.